Are your web pages loading slow? I bet I know why!

 Try Using a CDN

 This isn't a band-aid fix.
-You can't just slap on a CDN and expect all of your problems to go away.
-I recommend reviewing all of the other suggestions before coming back to this one.
+You can't just slap on a CDN and expect all of your problems to disappear.
+I recommend reviewing the other suggestions before returning to this one.

 WordPress CDN Solutions